reefactor/brainfood_reference/README.md

 > Repetitio est mater studiorum.
 Any kind of important book should immediately be read twice, partly because one grasps the latter in its entirety the second time, and only really understands the beginning when the end is known; and partly because in reading it the second time one’s temper and mood are different, so that one gets another impression; it may be that one sees the matter in another light
 > -- Arthur Schopenhauer on reading books.

+> Fools say that they learn by experience.
+I prefer to profit by others experience.
+> ― Otto von Bismarck

 - [Baseline books](baseline.md)
 - [CS Baseline](baseline_cs.md)
 - [Collection of books & reviews](https://sive.rs/book) by Derek Sivers